AdaCore/learn/content/courses/ada-idioms/chapters/inheritance_idioms.rst

 visibility to the *is-a* relationship between the parent and child types.
 We meet that requirement by not making the child visibly derived from the parent.
-Therefore, we declare the child type as a simple tagged private type and only mention the parent in the child type's completion located in the package private
+Therefore, we declare the child type as a simple tagged private type and only mention the parent in the child type's completion in the package private
 part:

 .. code-block:: ada